-On March 15, 2023, PCT entered into the Revolving Credit Facility pursuant to the Revolving Credit Agreement with the Guarantors, Lenders, and the Administrative Agent, which matures on June 30, 2024.
+On March 15, 2023, PCT entered into the Revolving Credit Facility pursuant to the Revolving Credit Agreement with the Guarantors, Lenders, and the Administrative Agent, which matures on March 31, 2025.
+The Revolving Credit Facility was amended on May 8, 2023 and August 4, 2023.
 The Lenders and their affiliates are greater than 5% beneficial owners of PCT.
 Refer to Note 3 - Notes Payable and Debt Instruments for further information.